 For 6 slices of bread

-6 slices of rye bread roasted with a sprinkle of olive oil till golden
+6 slices of rye bread or sourdough roasted with a sprinkle of olive oil till golden

 12 quails eggs or 3 normal size

 1 teaspoon of butter (optional or Naturli vegan butter)